WL152/forms/README.md

 - After push, go to Github to check the workflow is running successfully

-## 3. Go to VSC or Terminal to build Docker Container
+## 3. Go to Terminal to build Docker Container
 - Run `  docker build . -t forms:v1`